 Public Spaces

 Laramie Main Street is partnering with the City of Laramie to enhance opportunities for retail and outdoor dining this summer.
-This includes opportunities for sidewalk sales and outdoor dinning, expanded seating at the First Street Plaza, creating a parklet in the downtown district, a temporary public seating area at the Hollyhock mural, and temporary open container area for the district.
+This includes opportunities for sidewalk sales and outdoor dinning, expanded seating at the First Street Plaza, creating a parklet in the downtown district, and temporary open container area for the district.

 Jump To: